richard-scryber/PaperworkDayDocs/reference/htmlattributes/attributes/attr_data_content.md

 ---

-## Summmary
+## Usage

-The `data-content` attribute provides a mechanism for dynamically generating and inserting content into elements during the data binding phase.
+The `data-content` attribute accepts a string value containing HTML/XHTML markup or plain text.
+The content is parsed according to the document's default parser or the MIME type specified in `data-content-type`.
 Unlike static content declared in the template, `data-content` evaluates at runtime, allowing you to:

 - Generate content from bound data values
 - Insert dynamically constructed HTML/XHTML markup